defaultxr/xr-abstractions/README.md

 `edger~` -

-`ft` - "friendly table". abstraction to make it easier to edit a table.
+`ft` - "friendly table". abstraction to make it easier to edit a table. need to redo this.

 `iadsr~` - interface ADSR envelope.
 WIP.